Law 14 (Bill 96)

 Under Law 14:

-• Students with a COE attending an English CEGEP will need to pass the English Exit Exam to graduate (no change).
+- Students with a COE attending an English CEGEP will need to pass the English Exit Exam to graduate (no change).

-• Students without a COE attending an English CEGEP will now need to pass the French Exit Exam, whereas before they wrote the English Exit Exam.
+- Students without a COE attending an English CEGEP will now need to pass the French Exit Exam, whereas before they wrote the English Exit Exam.
 The course content of our programs has been adjusted so that students who must write the French Exit Exam can develop their French skills to an appropriate level.

-• Students with a COE will have to take three program-specific or general education courses in French OR three additional French second-language courses.
+Certificate holders with a high proficiency level in French will take extra program-specific or general education courses in French.
+Certificate holders with a weaker French proficiency will take additional French second-language courses.